PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 is complete due to an implicit barrier at the end of the parallel region by default.
 In contrast, the execution of GPU kernels is typically asynchronous; kernel launches return immediately, and the launching thread continues its execution without waiting for the kernel's execution to complete.
 Work submitted to a thread pool may or may not block the submitting thread.
-The correct code must account for these synchronization differences or suffer data races.
+Correct code must account for these synchronization differences or suffer data races.
 To minimize the possibility of races, these differences should be exposed by library interfaces.